Travel Funding

 Students:

-ISAC members enrolled in a full time undergraduate or graduate program are eligible.
-Curriculum vitae and proof of enrollment must be included with the Student Travel Award Application.
+ISAC members enrolled in a full time undergraduate or graduate

 - Abstract submission is mandatory for the Travel Award.